-Checklist approved by the interim Vice-President for Academics 06/19/2017.
+Approved by interim Vice-President for Academics and Registrar on 06/19/2017.

 Degree Checklist and Suggested Degree Pathway: Para-Professional Education (AA)

 Suggested Degree Pathways are a semester-by-semester sequence of courses recommended for successful completion of your degree in a timely manner.
 Students should follow the degree pathway appropriate to the academic catalog year in effect when they first enrolled at Haskell.